Pachysandra Procumbens: Allegheny Spurge Ground Cover

 Q: Is fertilizing absolutely necessary for Allegheny spurge?

 A: Is it required?
-No. Does it help the plant to develop and spread?
+No. Does it help the plant to develop and spread in well-drained soils?
 Yes.
 If you’re trying to avoid commercial fertilizers, you can apply about an inch of compost in the spring around your plant.
 That should give it the nutrition required for growth.
 Regular fertilizers are just easier to apply.

 Q: Is pachysandra procumbens invasive?

 A: The short answer is not really.
-While other forms of pachysandra are, particularly pachysandra terminalis, procumbens is slow growing.
+While other forms of pachysandra are, particularly pachysandra terminalis, procumbens is a member of groups of slow growing native plants.
 It can and does spread over time, but it’s easy to manage and not considered invasive.